rosiekrasnoff/CEE4530/Lab5-Reactor Characteristics/group1_prelab5_reactor.md

 The change in hydraulic grade line for six orifices (aka total head loss) is 0.232 meters.

 6 holes in 1 mm in diameter would not be a good design for this reactor because head loss is reduced as the number of holes increase.
+The head loss with 6 holes is too high and will cause the reactor to overflow.
 Thus, the ideal reactor would have more holes.

 ``` python
 import math as m